jasmo2/Slash-commands-Claude-Code/work-on.md

 - Work on the fix.
 Consider how we can test this.
 Manual QA is OK, but unit tests are preferred.
 Make sure to call out at the end the steps to manually QA if unit tests are not possible
-- Review the changes using zen.
+- Review the changes using pal.
 Automatically fix any critical issues
 - Run linters and formatters
 - Execute any relevant tests - do not execute the whole suite unless absolutely necessary
 - Create a commit using conventional commit format